Q1: Can I back up only changed files?

 A: Yes, it's needed to set up configurations from the beginning after requesting the new rebranded build.
 However, if the backup configurations were saved to the backup storage, you would be able restore them and see in the list of backup plans.

 Q1: Is CloudBerry HIPAA-compliant?

 A: We consider our product to be HIPAA compliant as we encrypt data on transmit and at rest.
 We also as a company don't have access to your customer data.
-All the transfer occurs between you and Amazon S3.
-AWS claims HIPAA compliance too - check out their compliance center.
+Learn more our Legal Information and HIPAA compliance.

 Q2: Is it possible to manage standalone licenses within Managed Backup Service?

-A: No, standalone licenses cannot be managed from the control panel.
-However,you can easily move your CloudBerry Backup plans and other settings to your MBS backup client that allows you to use the same configuration in MBS.
+A: No, standalone licenses cannot be managed from the Managed Backup Service management console.
+However,you can easily move your CloudBerry Backup plans and other settings to your Managed Backup Service configurations.
+Learn more here.

 Please contact us at firstname.lastname@example.org to discuss the pricing and licensing.

 Q3: Do you have a 1TB storage limit that you have in your standalone products in Managed Backup Service as well?